cran-task-views/Agriculture/Agriculture.md

 -   *Soil Fertility Testing*: `r pkg("soiltestcorr")` has functions for conducting correlation analysis between soil test values and crop yield data. `r pkg("SoilTesting")` provides functions for calculating soil mineral concentrations from analytical lab results. `r github("mbask/fertplan")` provides fertilizer recommendations based on soil test results (note this package is optimized for horticultural crop production in Italy).

+-   The [suitability](https://www.fao.org/land-water/databases-and-software/crop-information/en/) of specific soils for crop production can be analyzed using `r pkg("soilassessment")`, including soil fertility classes, soil erosion models and soil salinity classification.
+Suitability requirements are for crops grouped into cereal crops, nuts, legumes, fruits, vegetables, industrial crops, and root crops.

+#### [Remote sensing]{#remotesensing}

+-   `r pkg("spectralR")` can be used to access and process Sentinel 2 Level 2A satellite mission optical bands pixel data, obtained from the [Google Earth Engine](https://earthengine.google.com/). `r pkg("RGISTools")` and `r pkg("satellite")` can be used process remote sensing data.

--   *Remote Sensing*: Agriculture image features from spectral data can extracted with `r pkg("agrifeature")`.
+-   Agriculture image features from spectral data can extracted with `r pkg("agrifeature")`.
 It has functions to calculate gray level co-occurrence matrix (GLCM), RGB-based vegetative index (RGB VI) and normalized difference vegetation index (NDVI).

-Experimental units (e.g. plots) can be obtained from spectral images using `r pkg("rPAex")`.
-The `r pkg("mapsRinteractive")` package provides functions for working with soil point data in raster format. `r pkg("spectralR")` can be used to access and process Sentinel 2 Level 2A satellite mission optical bands pixel data, obtained from the [Google Earth Engine](https://earthengine.google.com/). `r pkg("RGISTools")` and `r pkg("satellite")` can be used process remote sensing data. `r pkg("lue")` implements the light Use efficiency Model to estimate biomass and yield.
+-   Experimental units (e.g. plots) can be obtained from spectral images using `r pkg("rPAex")`. `r pkg("lue")` implements the light Use efficiency Model to estimate biomass and yield.
 Leaf area index and soil moisture from microwave backscattering data based on the [WCM model](https://doi.org/10.1016%2F0034-4257%2893%2990053-Z) can be calculated with the `r pkg("WCM")` package.

--   The [suitability](https://www.fao.org/land-water/databases-and-software/crop-information/en/) of specific soils for crop production can be analyzed using `r pkg("soilassessment")`, including soil fertility classes, soil erosion models and soil salinity classification.
-Suitability requirements are for crops grouped into cereal crops, nuts, legumes, fruits, vegetables, industrial crops, and root crops.
+-   The `r pkg("mapsRinteractive")` package provides functions for working with soil point data in raster format.

 ### [Weed science]{#WeedScience}